 If your organization is exclusive with its members, or if it is dedicated to social or business purposes, you might want to send an official certificate.
-For example, if your organization is focused around networking for a certain sector, or if you are an exclusive organization that provides further education to individuals, you might consider these certificates so members can hang it on the wall in their office.
+For example, if your organization is focused on networking for a certain sector, or if you are an exclusive organization that provides further education to individuals, you might consider these certificates so members can hang them on the wall in their office.

-If you are a social organization that has members for several years, you could provide these for members to keep for memories.
+If you are a social organization that has had members for several years, you could provide these for members to keep for memories.
 Little touches like this do make the difference, and your new member will be happy to receive physical proof of their membership.